 Jennifer Hornbeck, MSW, LSWAIC

-I specialize in trauma treatment, LGBTQIA+ mental health therapy, and gender-affirming mental health therapy.
-I also have experience in helping individuals address a wide array of issues and concerns including depression, anxiety, trauma including PTSD, bipolar disorder, stress management, and relationship conflicts.
-In addition, I have worked as a social worker with children in foster care and their families, and with youth and adults in a community mental health setting.
+I specialize in trauma-informed care, LGBTQIA+ mental health support, and gender-affirming therapy.
+My clinical experience includes working with individuals facing a wide range of challenges such as depression, anxiety, post-traumatic stress disorder (PTSD), bipolar disorder, relationship issues, and stress management.
+In addition to my work as a therapist, I have served as a social worker supporting children in foster care, their families, and both youth and adults within community mental health settings.

 verified by Psychology Today